Azathothas/Stars/README.md

 - [ThomasDickey/ncurses-snapshots](https://github.com/ThomasDickey/ncurses-snapshots) – snapshots of ncurses - see http://invisible-island.net/ncurses/ncurses.faq.html (no pull requests are accepted)
 - [VHSgunzo/ptyspawn](https://github.com/VHSgunzo/ptyspawn) – Tool for executing a command in a new PTY (pseudo-terminal) with new PGID and SID
 - [ValdikSS/GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) – GoodbyeDPI — Deep Packet Inspection circumvention utility (for Windows)
+- [WayneD/rsync](https://github.com/WayneD/rsync) – An open source utility that provides fast incremental file transfer.
+It also has useful features for backup and restore operations among many other use cases.
 - [Xfennec/progress](https://github.com/Xfennec/progress) – Linux tool to show progress for cp, mv, dd, ... (formerly known as cv)
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) – GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [axel-download-accelerator/axel](https://github.com/axel-download-accelerator/axel) – Lightweight CLI download accelerator